Manhasset Union Free School District: History

 From the inception of the district until 1928, all elementary students were enrolled at the same school, although beginning in 1921 some classes were held in a rented store in the southern Manhasset Valley area of the district.
 In 1929, in response to high demand from residents, a second elementary school, the Manhasset Valley School, was opened on Spinney Hill.
 From 1929 onwards, the Munsey Park and Plandome areas of Manhasset saw increased luxury residential development.
 In 1939, Munsey Park Elementary School was opened to accommodate increased population in that portion of the district.
 With the opening of new elementary schools, the district was divided into attendance zones corresponding to each.
 In the early 1920s, when the first steps towards a separate Valley School were taken, only 7% of the area's residents were black, but this would gradually increase to over 90% by the 1950s, whereas other sections of Manhasset had very few black residents.
-The Spinney Hill neighborhood was near an established black community founded in Lake Sucesss in the mid-1800s (in what was then the bordering Lakeville School District, now part of Great Neck Public Schools), including an African Methodist Episcopal Zion Church founded in 1821.
+The Spinney Hill neighborhood was near an established black community founded in Lake Success in the mid-1800s (in what was then the bordering Lakeville School District, now part of Great Neck Public Schools), including an African Methodist Episcopal Zion Church founded in 1821.
 The North Hempstead Housing Authority developed public housing in the Manhasset Valley area beginning in the 1940s and 1950s, which was required by law to rent "without regard to race, religion, color or national origin".
 It was estimated in 1962 that 83.4% of the families residing in these public housing developments were black.
 Meanwhile, restrictive covenants and gentlemen's agreements greatly restricted the ability of black people to live in the surrounding area.